 Why?
 Europe Tour Pass (if you can buy it, then it beats the purpose)

-Now this is what I call a merch shop!
-Once upon a time, Smosh used to be the channel with the most subscribers on YouTube, that is until PewDiePie took over and they were left on second place (right now 7th), but that didn’t stop them.
+Now, this is what I call a merch shop!
+Once upon a time, Smosh used to be the channel with the most subscribers on YouTube, that is until PewDiePie took over and they were left in second place (right now 15th), but that didn’t stop them.
 What started as a joke between two mates it eventually grew into a franchise that encompasses ten YouTube channels, movies and music.
 Of course, the merch had to follow.
-On their shop you’ll find everything from hoodies, to sweatpants, T-shirts, calendars and anything else in between.
+On their shop, you’ll find everything from hoodies, to sweatpants, T-shirts, calendars and everything else in between.

 Why?
 Anthony’s bobblehead.
 That doesn’t look like him.
 It doesn’t even look like the same species.
 No, just no.